 Altitude sickness is one of the main concerns during the trek.
 It is crucial to acclimatize properly by ascending slowly and allowing your body time to adjust to the gaining altitude.
 It’s essential to drink enough water, avoid alcohol, and listen to your body to prevent problems caused by high altitude.
 Weather conditions can also pose challenges, especially during the winter and monsoon seasons.
 It is crucial to stay updated about weather forecasts and be ready for any sudden changes in the weather.
 Trekking during rainfall or snowfall should be avoided, as it can make the trail slippery and dangerous.

 The trail itself can be physically demanding, with steep ascents and descents.
 It is crucial to pace yourself, take regular breaks, and listen to your body.
-Hiring a guide can help you to handle difficult sections and provide valuable support and advice throughout the trek.
+Hiring a guide can help you handle difficult sections and provide valuable support and advice throughout the trek.

 Cultural and natural highlights of the Manaslu region